Spanish Poker Rules - (Synthetic Poker)

-The only cards which are used in this variation are 8 through to Ace (all suits).
+The only cards which are used in this variation are 8 through to ace (all suits).
 The ace acts as a high and low card as a 8.
-The variation is commonly referred to as "Synthetic" although the origins of this name are not clear.
+In this variation however, a flush overturns a full house.
+All other hand rankings are unchanged from standard rankings.

 Here is an illustration of the order of play.